Jeremy Bamber: Legal actions

 Bamber launched two unsuccessful legal actions while in prison to recover a share of his family's estate.
 His grandmother had cut Bamber out of her will when he was arrested, and most of the inheritance went to June's sister.
 In 2004, Bamber went to the High Court again to claim a share of the profits from the Bambers' caravan site in Maldon.
 He had retained his shares after his conviction, but had sold them to pay the legal costs arising from his claim on his grandmother's estate.
 The court ruled that he was not entitled to any profit from the site because of his conviction.

 In January 2012, Bamber and two other British prisoners, Peter Moore and Douglas Vinter, lost a case before the European Court of Human Rights, in which they argued that whole-life imprisonment amounts to degrading and inhuman treatment.
 In July 2012, they were granted the right to appeal that decision.
 In July 2013, the Court's Grand Chamber ruled in their favour, holding that there must be sentence review with the potential of possible release.

 On 10 March 2021, a new application was lodged with the CCRC for a referral to the Court of Appeal.
-The submissions contained new evidence not previously considered by the Courts.
+The submissions contained new evidence not previously considered by the Courts and based on 350,000 documents released to Bamber and his legal team in 2011 after the expiry of a Public Interest Immunity order.
 Initially, eight issues, each containing multiple grounds of appeal, were lodged, with another two added before the end of the year.
-In October 2022 it was reported that Bamber's legal team had sent the CCRC ten new items of evidence, which they claimed cast doubt on the prosecution's contention that the burns on Neville Bamber's back were caused by a rifle.
+In October 2022 it was reported that Bamber's legal team, led by his Solicitor Advocate, had sent the CCRC ten new items of evidence, which they claimed cast doubt on the prosecution's contention that the silencer was used in the murders.

+In May 2023, the Independent Office for Police Conduct ruled that Essex Police breached its statutory duty by not referring 29 serious complaints to the IOPC about how senior officers handled the case.

+It was reported in November 2024 that Bamber's conviction was among 1,200 being reviewed by the CCRC in the aftermath of the Andrew Malkinson scandal.

+In July 2025, the CCRC announced that they had reviewed four of Bamber's ten grounds for appeal and had decided they should not be referred to the Court of Appeal.
+The other six grounds remained under review.